paynaik14/osiris-infrastructure/docker/team-8.md

 #### Task: `runDockerContainer` API

 - **Current Status**:
   I am in the early learning phase for this API.
-My goal is to understand Docker container management, Python's interaction with Docker through the `Docker SDK`, and how to expose these functionalities through a gRPC-based API.
+My goal is to understand Docker container management, Python's interaction with Docker through the `Docker SDK`, and how to expose these functionalities through a FastAPI-based API.

 - **Challenges Faced**:
   1. Learning Docker concepts, specifically how to start containers, set environment variables, and handle port mapping.
   2. Getting familiar with the `Docker SDK for Python` to programmatically interact with Docker.
-  3. Understanding how gRPC can be used to create RESTful endpoints for the Docker management commands.
+  3. Understanding how FastAPI can be used to create RESTful endpoints for the Docker management commands.

 - **Next Steps**:
   1. **Learn Docker Basics**: